materialsvirtuallab/matgl/README.md

 - [TensorNet], an O(3)-equivariant message-passing neural network architecture that leverages Cartesian tensor representations.
 - [SO3Net],  a minimalist SO(3)-equivariant neural network.
+- [CHGNet],  an invariant message-passing neural network architecture that can predict PES properties and magmoms.

 ## Installation